WORKING WITH US

 - Stay onsite for any work within 10 feet of our pipeline—including back-fill.

-If you accidently come in contact with the pipe-line, notify the Fairfield-Suisun Sewer District immediately.
+If you accidentally come in contact with the pipeline, notify the Fairfield-Suisun Sewer District immediately.
 Even seemingly minor damage can have a serious impact.

 - Ensure all personnel on site are safe and accounted for.